florencia-ogorinsky/Predicting-student-retention-in-higher-education/README.md

 ## 🔧 How to Improve the Model

 🔹 **Program-Specific Models**: Fine-tune models for each academic program
-🔹 **Larger Sample Sizes**: Collect more data for underrepresented programs
-🔹 **More Variables**: Include attendance, grades, socio-economic background, etc.
+🔹 **Larger Sample Sizes**: Collect more data for underrepresented programs and categories such as Enrolled 🔹 **More Variables**: Include attendance, grades, socio-economic background, etc.

 These improvements would make the analysis more robust and provide actionable insights to reduce student dropout rates.